-$$\frac{\sqrt{\pi}}{2\sqrt{2}\sigma}\operatorname{erfc}\left(\frac{|r|}{\sqrt{2}\,\sigma}\right) \tag{3.12}$$ where $\sigma^2$ is again $k_BT/m$ .
+$$\frac{\sqrt{\pi}}{2\sqrt{2}\sigma}\operatorname{erfc}\left(\frac{|r|}{\sqrt{2}\,\sigma}\right) \tag{3.12}$$ where σ^2 is again t^2k_BT/m .
 This distribution can no longer be integrated analytically to obtain the energy error.
 But we can generate a tight upper bound using a scaled and shifted Gaussian distribution (not shown).
 This Gaussian distribution can then be used to calculate the energy error as described above.
-We consider particles constrained, i.e. having 2 degrees of freedom or fewer, when they are connected by constraints to particles with a total mass of at least 1.5 times the mass of the particles itself.
-For a particle with a single constraint this would give a total mass along the constraint direction of at least 2.5, which leads to a reduction in the variance of the displacement along that direction by at least a factor of 6.25.
-As the Gaussian distribution decays very rapidly, this effectively removes one degree of freedom from the displacement.
-Multiple constraints would reduce the displacement even more, but as this gets very complex, we consider those as particles with 2 degrees of freedom.
+The rotation displacement around the center of mass can not be more than the length of the arm.
+To take this into account, we scale σ in eqn.
+3.12 (details not presented here) to obtain an overestimate of the real displacement.
+This latter effect significantly reduces the buffer size for longer neighborlist lifetimes in e.g. water, as constrained hydrogens are by far the fastest particles, but they can not move further than 0.1 nm from the heavy atom they are connected to.

 There is one important implementation detail that reduces the energy errors caused by the finite Verlet buffer list size.
 The derivation above assumes a particle pair-list.
 However, the GROMACS implementation uses a cluster pair-list for efficiency.
-The pair list consists of pairs of clusters of 4 particles in most cases, also called a $4\times4$ list, but the list can also be $4\times8$ (GPU CUDA kernels and AVX 256-bit single precision kernels) or $4\times2$ (SSE double-precision kernels).
-This means that the pair-list is effectively much larger than the corresponding $1\times1$ list.
+The pair list consists of pairs of clusters of 4 particles in most cases, also called a 4×4 list, but the list can also be 4×8 (GPU CUDA kernels and AVX 256-bit single precision kernels) or 4×2 (SSE double-precision kernels).
+This means that the pair-list is effectively much larger than the corresponding 1×1 list.
 Thus slightly beyond the pair-list cut-off there will still be a large fraction of particle pairs present in the list.
-This fraction can be determined in a simulation and accurately estimated under some reasonable assumptions.
-The fraction decreases with increasing pair-list range, meaning that a smaller buffer can be used.
-For typical all-atom simulations with a cut-off of 0.9 nm this fraction is around 0.9, which gives a reduction in the energy errors of a factor of 10.
-This reduction is taken into account during the automatic Verlet buffer calculation and results in a smaller buffer size.